 “Youth voice is rarely represented in an empowered environment, which is a big problem in Australia, but I think TEDxYouth is a great platform to help change this.”

-Recent University of Sydney graduate Issy Phillips will also take part in the event as a performer.
+Fellow University of Sydney graduates HY William Chan and Issy Phillips will also take part in the event.